Jill Biden Says 'It's Time To Move On' From Anita Hill Controversy

 And so while she has maintained her own career, she has also taken her husband's aspirations in stride.

 As the former vice president has launched his presidential campaign, she's had to prepare for the massive commitment required for a White House run, along with the scrutiny.
-That's meant defending her husband against uncomfortable accusations, both old and new.
+That has meant defending her husband against uncomfortable accusations, both old and new.

-When it comes to the recently renewed controversy over how Joe Biden led the 1991 Supreme Court confirmation hearings for Clarence Thomas, in which law professor Anita Hill accused Thomas of persistent sexual harassment, Jill Biden tells NPR's Rachel Martin in part, "It's time to move on."
+When it comes to the recently renewed controversy over how Joe Biden led the 1991 Supreme Court confirmation hearings for Clarence Thomas, in which law professor Anita Hill accused Thomas of persistent sexual harassment, Jill Biden tells NPR's Rachel Martin, in part, "It's time to move on."

-Biden talked Martin about her new book, Where The Light Enters, as well as her husband's presidential run.
+Biden talked to Martin about her new book, Where The Light Enters, as well as her husband's presidential run.

 On Vice President Biden's role in the Clarence Thomas hearings

 Joe Biden's role in the Thomas confirmation hearings is one of the darkest clouds hanging over Biden's 2020 bid.
-At the time of the hearings, Biden chaired the Senate Judiciary Committee, and has faced heavy criticism over his handling of the hearings — particularly because of corroborating witnesses who were not called to appear before the committee to back up Hill's story.
+At the time of the hearings, Biden chaired the Senate Judiciary Committee, and he has faced heavy criticism over his handling of the hearings — particularly because of corroborating witnesses who were not called to appear before the committee to back up Hill's story.

-In recent weeks, Joe Biden called Anita Hill, but in an interview with the New York Times, she wouldn't say she considered that call an "apology."
+In recent weeks, Joe Biden called Anita Hill, but in an interview with The New York Times, Hill wouldn't say she considered that call an "apology."
 After telling ABC's The View, "I don't think I treated her badly," Biden also recently told ABC's Good Morning America, "I take responsibility that she did not get treated well.
 I take responsibility for that."

 Biden: I watched the hearings like most other Americans, and so I mean Joe said, as I did, we believed Anita Hill.
 He voted against Clarence Thomas.
 And as he has said, I mean he's called Anita Hill, they've talked, they've spoken, and he said, you know, he feels badly.
 He apologized for the way the hearings were run.
 And so now it's kind of — it's time to move on.